huntbeat/popgen-auto/hmm/README.md

 - Varying pop. size for msprime

 - In the end, the logic for log buckets was not correct - made it too complicated than it should be - and the bar method had a bug.
 All fixed, now results follow hypotheses

+- Goal: make the HMM model follow the truth as closely as it can

+- It seems like the recombination rate and length both help to converge the truth to the exponential distribution

+-